 Notice how the Country column various spellings of North and South Korea.
 Also note how the FundingAmount column is not standardized.
 Some amounts use commas to separate thousands, while some uses spaces.
 Some amounts start with a dollar sign, and some do not.
 Datasets like this can be an absolute nightmare to analyze.
 Luckily, OpenRefine provides powerful tools to clean up and standardize data.

 Let’s use OpenRefine to clean up this messy data.
 Download OpenRefine for Windows, Mac, or Linux.
 Just like Tabula, it runs in your browser and no data leaves your local machine, which is great for confidentiality.

-If you use Windows, unzip the downloaded file.
-Double-click the .exe file, and OpenRefine should open in your default browser.
+To launch OpenRefine in Windows, unzip the downloaded file, double-click the .exe file, and the tool should open in your default browser.

 To launch OpenRefine on a Mac, double-click the downloaded .dmg file to install it.
 You will likely see a security warning that prevents OpenRefine from automatically launching because Apple does not recognize the developer for this open-source project.
 To resolve the problem, go to System Preferences > Security and Privacy > General tab, and click the Open Anyway button in the lower half of the window, as shown in Figure 5.12.
 If prompted with another window, click Open.

 When you start up OpenRefine, it will open your default browser with the localhost

 127.0.0.1 address, with or without the additional port number